 Jo Viney, Ph.D.

-Dr. Jo Viney brings a distinguished track record in drug discovery and development to the Board of Directors at Graphite Bio.
+Dr. Jo Viney brings a distinguished track record in drug discovery and development to the board of directors at Graphite Bio.
 She currently serves as president, chief scientific officer and co-founder of Pandion Therapeutics, now a wholly-owned subsidiary of Merck & Co., Inc. Prior to founding Pandion, Dr. Viney served most recently as senior vice president, drug discovery at Biogen.
 Throughout her career, Dr. Viney has been an advocate for workplace inclusiveness.
-From 2015 – 2020, she served on the Board of WEST, a non-profit organization supporting early to mid-career women, and was WEST’s President for the 2017-2018 term.
-Dr. Viney has maintained longstanding memberships with the Society for Mucosal Immunology (SMI) and American Association of Immunologists (AAI).
-She has served numerous terms on the SMI Board and was president from 2011-2013.
+From 2015 – 2020, she served on the board of WEST, a non-profit organization supporting early to mid-career women, and was WEST’s President for the 2017 – 2018 term.
+Dr. Viney has maintained longstanding memberships with the Society for Mucosal Immunology (SMI) and the American Association of Immunologists (AAI).
+She has served numerous terms on the SMI Board and was president from 2011 – 2013.
 In 2020, Dr. Viney was chosen as one of FiercePharma’s Fiercest Women in Life Sciences.
 Dr. Viney is also a member of the board of directors for Finch Therapeutics and Harpoon Therapeutics, and she serves on the Scientific Advisory Board for HotSpot Therapeutics.